cogmaster-stats/python-cogstats/basic_statistics.rst

 Post-hoc ANOVA: contrast vectors
 ---------------------------------

-In the above iris example, we wish to test if the petal width is different between versicolor and virginica, after removing the effect of sepal width.
+In the above iris example, we wish to test if the petal length is different between versicolor and virginica, after removing the effect of sepal width.
 This can be formulated as testing the difference between the coefficient associated to versicolor and virginica in the linear model